iamonuwa/rn-walletconnect-wallet/README.md

 Library to connect React-Native mobile wallets to desktop Dapps using WalletConnect

-You can read more about WalletConnect protocol here: http://walletconnect.org/
+You can read more about WalletConnect standard here: http://walletconnect.org/

 ### Setup